Languages Other Than English: Tiering system

 Tier 1 languages were chosen because they cater for the needs of the greatest number of students.
 Italian is learnt by the most students and Chinese is a national priority.

 Tier 2 languages were chosen because French, Japanese, Indonesian and German are some of the most frequently taught languages in Australian schools, Indonesian, Japanese and Korean are national priorities and Spanish "is a language of global importance".

-Tier 3 languages were chosen because Arabic, Modern Greek and Vietnamese are the most frequently spoken foreign languages in Australian homes, and Arabic "is a language of global importance".
+Tier 3 languages were chosen because Tamil, Modern Greek and Vietnamese are the most frequently spoken foreign languages in Australian homes, and Arabic "is a language of global importance".

 Victorian School of Languages

 History

 The Victorian School of Languages (VSL) was created in 1935 as a Saturday school that taught Japanese and Italian to students interested and highly academic.
 VSL was formed due to a small core group of teachers and administrators and financially supported from other benefactors.
 VSL mainly taught staff's interest and locally available resources as opposed to a formal, summative assessment system.
 By 1965, enrolments increased for VSL and Dutch, Russian, Indonesian, and Chinese were offered, and the Education department would also financially support all VSL's cost.
 Furthermore, completion of Japanese and Italian would formally be recognized towards one's high school certificate, and by 1950 Dutch would also be recognized.
 By 1981, VSL would offer 26 languages, 17 of which was introduced by 1975.
 This surge was attributed to the influx of two million European migrants during the post-war period due to ethnic groups lobbying the government for additional heritage language classes.
 However, VSL's audience largely extends past heritage language learners.
 French, German, and Latin are primarily enrolled by students in schools where these languages are unavailable.
 In 2014, VSL taught over 7000 primary students, 6500 secondary students in over 40 sites.